|

 electronic viewfinder masking system for the 8 fps High Speed Crop mode, a wide angle LCD screen like the D200,

 an Image Trim function, a Black and White mode and a new EN-EL4a lithium-ion battery enables 3400 shots between charges.
-It was sold 5,000 € in June 2006.
+It was sold $5500 in June 2006.

-aggressive price of 1000 € body only..
+aggressive price of $1200 camera only.
 As its challenger, it can be bought in kit with a zoom Nikkor DX 17~70 mm (equivalent to 28~105 mm in format 135).

 Presented in February 2001 at PMA, The Nikon D1H is a new release of D1, which it replaces.
-It offers updated consecutive shooting (up to 40 shots at 5fps) as well as faster image processing and data transfer both to CF media and direct to computer (transfer speed by IEEE1394 is now enhanced).
-It will become the standard for press photographers and professionals for whom speed is absolutely essential.
+It offers updated consecutive shooting (up to 40 shots at 5fps) as well as faster image processing and data transfer both to CF media and directed to computer (transfer speed by IEEE1394 is now enhanced).
+It becomes the standard for press photographers and professionals for whom speed is absolutely essential.
 It was sold 4,000 € in February 2001.
-Presented on the same show, The Nikon D1X is featuring a new 5.47 megapixel CCD, which keeps the same size as 2,74 -megapixel CCD.
+Presented on the same show, The Nikon D1X is featuring a new 5.47 megapixel CCD, which keeps the same size as 2,74 megapixel CCD.
 It allows photographers to capture ultrahigh-resolution images at recording pixels of 3,008 x 1,960 and 2,000 x 1,312, while also enjoying improved color management capability for super high color fidelity.
 An improved version of the Nikon Capture software allows the full 16-bit image quality and control either in the studio or when post-processing RAW files.
-Connection is also direct to computer (transfer speed by IEEE1394 is now enhanced).
-It was sold 7,500 € in February 2001 |
+Connection is also directed to computer (transfer speed by IEEE1394 is now enhanced).
+It was sold 7,500 € in February 2001

-Nikon was interested in the digital photography since 1986, while presenting to Photokina, an operational prototype of SLR-type digital camera (Still Video Camera) manufactured by Panasonic: Nikon SVC
+The history of Nikon DSLR Nikon was interested in the digital photography since 1986, while presenting to Photokina, an operational prototype of SLR-type digital camera (Still Video Camera) manufactured by Panasonic: Nikon SVC

 2 the Kodak DCS cameras based on Nikon body